‘SNL’: Shirtless Putin Blasts Donald Trump For ‘Lying’ About Inauguration Crowd Size

 ‘Saturday Night Live’ Best Moments — See Pics

 Shortly after SNL mocked his “golden showers” scandal on the Jan.
 14 show, Alec Baldwin joked about peeing at the Russian Embassy at the United We Stand rally days later.
 It was clear Saturday Night Live fans were in for a major treat, since the sketch series recruited some major talent for the post-inauguration episode.
-As if that wasn’t a treat enough, Aziz Ansari served as the host, while rapper Big Sean was booked as the musical talent.
+Aziz Ansari served as the host, while rapper Big Sean was booked as the musical talent.
 If this is any indicator of what to expect in the future, it’s crystal clear season 42 is going to get bigger and better every time!

 HollywoodLifers, what did you think of the cold open for the post-inauguration show?
 Tell us!